uoeIDS/IDS_website/content/assessments/project.en.md

 Along with your presentation slides, we want you to provide a brief summary of your project.
 This can be a markdown (`.md`) or an rmarkdown (`.Rmd`) file, depending on whether you want to include code in your write-up.
 The write-up should be around 1,500 words, not including figures and tables.

 This write-up should provide information on the dataset you're using, your research question(s), your methodology, and your findings.
-Your write-up must also contain a link to the GitHub repository for your project, and you must add the course organisers to this GitHub repository.
+Your write-up must also contain a link to the GitHub repository for your project, and you must add the course GitHub page (username: uoeIDS) to this GitHub repository.

 ### Team peer evaluation